dgroomes/kafka-playground/spring-headers/README.md

      ```
    * In the logs, you should see that the application read the message!
 6. Stop all components
-   * When you are done, stop the Kafka the application in the other terminal.
+   * When you are done, stop the application in the other terminal.
    * Stop the Kafka broker with the following command.
    * ```shell
       stopKafka